TimCodesStuff/BitcoinLibFSharp/README.md

 # BitcoinLibFSharp

 This F# library provides the ability to generate bitcoin addresses using a randomly generated private key or your own private key.
 Your own private key can be supplied in raw binary form, hexadecimal format, or Wallet Input Format (WIF).
-The library provides information about the address, including:
+The library provides information about the address including:
 * Private Key in Hexadecimal
 * Private Key in Wallet Input Format
 * Public Key Compressed